Banjup

 The level of residential development activity in Banjup was found to be higher than 90% of real estate markets across the country

-The average construction value of new homes was $467,000.
-In FY26, commercial approvals amounted to $25.0 million, reflecting moderate levels of commercial development.
-Compared to Greater Perth, Banjup's construction activity is 29.0% above the regional average per person over the past five years, balancing buyer choice while supporting current property values.
-This high level of construction reflects strong developer confidence in the area.
+New homes are being constructed at an average expected cost of $246,000, aligning with regional trends.
+In FY-26, $25.0 million in commercial approvals have been registered, indicating moderate levels of commercial development.
+Compared to Greater Perth, Banjup has recorded elevated construction activity, 29.0% above the regional average per person over the past five years.
+This supports buyer choice while maintaining current property values and reflects strong developer confidence in the area.

-All recent development has been detached dwellings, preserving Banjup's low-density nature and attracting space-seeking buyers with an average of 99 people per dwelling approval.
-Population forecasts indicate Banjup will gain 6654 residents by 2041.
-Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond projections.
+All recent development has consisted of detached dwellings, preserving Banjup's low-density nature and attracting space-seeking buyers.
+With around 99 people moving to the area per dwelling approval, Banjup exhibits characteristics of a growth area.
+Population forecasts indicate Banjup will gain 6,642 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development